Mount Arlington & Wayne, NJ

-Findings and Treatment Recommendations
+Mental Health Treatment Recommendations

-At the conclusion of our immediate mental health screening clients are informed of the results and related treatment recommendations.
+At the conclusion of our immediate mental health screening, clients are informed of the results and related treatment recommendations.
 Based on the client’s level of emotional distress, risk for self-harm, and/or violence towards others, treatment recommendations may include any of the following:

 - No Further Action Necessary

 - Additional Psychiatric Evaluation Performed by a Psychiatrist

 - Individual Outpatient Counseling

 - Partial Hospitalization

 - Immediate Psychiatric Evaluation at a Local Hospital Emergency Room

 The recommendation for an immediate psychiatric evaluation at a local hospital emergency room is made under two circumstances: